-The Company is a subsidiary of Emaar Properties PJSC (the "Ultimate Parent"), a company incorporated in the UAE and listed on the Dubai Financial Market.
-The legal status of the Company has been converted from a limited liability company to a Public Joint Stock Company (PJSC) by selling 20% through an Initial Public Offering ("IPO").
+The Company is a subsidiary of Emaar Properties PJSC (the "Parent Company" or "Parent"), a company incorporated in the UAE and listed on the Dubai Financial Market.
+The legal status of the Company was converted from a limited liability company to a Public Joint Stock Company (PJSC) by selling 20% through an Initial Public Offering ("IPO").
 The Company is listed on the Dubai Financial Market and its shares are traded with effect from 22 November 2017.
-The Company and its subsidiary constitute the Group (the "Group").
+The Company and its subsidiaries constitute the Group (the "Group").